ThinkingBeyond/BeyondAI-2025/Aryan Basnet, Arnav Maharjan and Ashila A M Ardiyansyah/README.md

 We think future work should focus on reducing the performance gap between HICs and LMICs datasets.
 Incorporating tailored model selection and transfer learning strategies can optimize diagnostic performance, adding more diverse datasets (especially in LMICs regions), offering practical guidance for deploying AI effectively across diverse healthcare resource contexts and generalizability of models.

 ## How to Install and Run the Project **(WARNING)**
-**Disclaimer :** Running this hour and hour of work, highly recommended to run it online in Google Colab or the final file.
+**Disclaimer :** Running this would take hour and hour of work, highly recommended to run it online in Google Colab or run the final file.

 ## Credits
 **Student Researchers:** Arnav Maharjan, Ashila Atha Makkah Ardiyansyah, Aryan Basnet <br>